-Through its delivery of the three levels of support, the NBSS is exploring the viability and sustainability of the whole-school, proactive model through the provision to schools of a range of innovative interventions and programmes.
+The NBSS through its three levels of support to schools, that draws extensively from Positive Behavioural Interventions and Supports (Sugai & Horner, 2002), Response to Intervention (Fuchs & Fuchs, 2006) and the Comprehensive, Integrated, Three-Tiered Model of Prevention (Lane, Kalberg, & Menzies, 2009) frameworks, explored the viability and sustainability of a school-wide approach to behaviour improvement, through the provision to schools of a range of innovative interventions and programmes.
 Amongst the latter is the Positive Behaviour Liaison Teacher Programme.

 The Positive Behaviour Liaison Teacher Programme was initiated in 2008/2009.
 The aim of the programme is to explore the ways in which individual teachers, allocated 11 hours per week, can effectively implement, coordinate and develop a proactive, behaviour improvement plan with the view to creating sustainable positive teaching and learning environments within their school communities.

-The Positive Behaviour Liaison Teacher develops, co-ordinates and implements whole school positive behaviour initiatives (Level 1) in partnership with school personnel and the Positive Behaviour Strategy Team and facilitates the planning, implementation and evaluation of effective responses to challenging behaviour at class and/or year group level (Level 2).
+The Positive Behaviour Liaison Teacher develops, co-ordinates and implements school-wide positive behaviour initiatives for all students (Level 1) in partnership with school personnel and the Positive Behaviour Strategy Team and facilitates the planning, implementation and evaluation of effective responses to challenging behaviour at group/class and/or year group level i.e. Level 2: targeted support for some students.
 Effective responses address social, emotional, behavioural and academic issues.

 The Positive Behaviour Liaison teacher also identifies, designs and co-ordinates relevant in-school continuous professional development in-service for staff as part of the school’s targeted behaviour improvement plan.
 He or she also disseminates relevant materials, from evidence-based practice, in the area of positive behaviour to colleagues and the wider school community.